dybaoqee/appdirect-js-examples/README.md

 This demo features:
 1) How to generate a token after submitting a payment method
 2) How to create and retrieve a payment method - credit card
-3) How to create and retrieve a payment method - ACH

-**You can see the demo app running in test mode at .** (not supported)

 ## Documentation